KunalJoya008/fmc-project-assignment/README.md

 - **Next.js**: Utilized for building the project.
 - **Tailwind CSS**: Used for styling the components.
+- Also added a animation of infinite slow movie blurred object in sinup and login page
 - **Responsive Design**: Ensures the site works well on various screen sizes.
 - **Username Storage**: Stores the entered username as a cookie.
 - **Page Navigation**: Includes navigation links between the login and signup pages.